iljoong/azure-landingzone/3_blueprint/README.md

 CLI to create blueprint

-> Azure CLI does not work well, such as _adding json snippet_, in Windows/PowerShell environment and use Cloud Shell or WSL.
+> Azure CLI does not work well, such as _adding json snippet_, in Windows/PowerShell environment.
+Use Cloud Shell or WSL.

 ```sh
 az blueprint create --name 'demo-blueprint' \